How much is just right when planning a project?

 - The degree of risk that surrounds the project.
 This is one of the primary drivers for the adoption of project management approaches.
 What we know inside out and back-to-front is business-as-usual.

 As it becomes less understood, the comfort blanket of a project management wrapper becomes more attractive; it’s a risk management vehicle, and taking a considered view of the things that might go wrong may help to avoid some of the pitfalls.
-More importantly, planning, may make the stakeholders consider that the reward doesn’t justify the risks, and that a more reliable (but expensive) approach is preferable.
+More importantly, planning a project, may make the stakeholders consider that the reward doesn’t justify the risks, and that a more reliable (but expensive) approach is preferable.
 Don’t imagine that there’s an ‘official’ level of risk that’s acceptable.
 If your project falls into the “if we can’t do it by date X don’t bother” category, the business is more likely to accept risk than if it’s of the “failure here will get us on the front pages of the newspapers” variety.

 If your organisation expects detailed and well-thought-through plans, then the only danger in undertaking a ‘no brainer’ project is that it’ll take a bit longer and cost a bit more than necessary.
 If, on the other hand, you are used to running projects which have many common features, and your latest project assignment is very different from the norm, you need to be much more wary as the downside is a project debacle.